michaelbZA/my-website/content/posts/fc-series/09-technology-enablement-modern-finance.md

 3. Schedule a demo of one cloud-based planning solution
 4. Enroll in an online data analytics course (I recommend [specific course])
 5. Identify one finance process to pilot an RPA solution

-*What technology changes have made the biggest impact in your finance function?
-I'd love to hear about your experiences in the comments below.*

 ---